mySongminkyu/SGFI/README.md

-# Scribble-Supervised Multi-Modal Salient Object Detection via Semantics-Guided Feature Injection and Prototype Supervision
+# Prototype-Guided Selective Feature Injection for Scribble-Supervised Multi-Modal Salient Object Detection

-Scribble-Supervised Multi-Modal Salient Object Detection via Semantics-Guided Feature Injection and Prototype Supervision.

 This repository contains the RGB-D code as a representative example.
 The full code for all four modality settings (RGB, RGB-D, RGB-T, V-D-T) is available at the Google Drive link below.